 \section{Related Work}

-The robotics community has long needed to address the issue of location uncertainty.
-For example, path planning might require robots to localize themselves in a known environment \cite{1633413} while tracking algorithms have to overcome the challenge of localizing targets from measurements over time \cite{932739}.
+The issue of location uncertainty has been studied by the robotics community, particularly in tasks such as path planning, localization and tracking \cite{1633413,932739}.
 Such problems are typically approached using filtering algorithms that can recursively estimate the robot or target state and the associated location uncertainty, while abstracting away the detection uncertainty by thresholding the detection probability to zero or one.
-Typical robotic tasks like SLAM and navigation highly benefit from the environment appearance and 3D structure information captured using RGB cameras and depth sensors, but those measurements often suffer from a non perfect association between color and depth data due to pose mismatch between the corresponding sensors \cite{basso2018robust}.
+Sensor measurements from RGB cameras and depth sensors used in typical robotic tasks like SLAM and navigation often introduce data association error due to pose mismatch between the corresponding sensors \cite{basso2018robust}.
 Further, depth images suffer from position dependent geometric distortions and distance dependent measurement bias \cite{belhedi2012noise}.
-This introduces location uncertainty in the sensor measurements.
-As a result several sensor calibration algorithms have been proposed which mainly focus on parameterizing the error in the depth measurements and then learning those parameters from carefully collected training data \cite{zhou2014simultaneous, zuniga2019intrinsic, 8588983, 6696737, 6907780}.
-However such approaches typically engineer away the need to account for detection uncertainty by using some predetermined visual patterns in the collected dataset.
-Moreover, in contrast to our problem setup, they do not focus on learning how to autonomously collect appropriate data for reducing the location uncertainty in the sensor measurements.
+This also introduces location uncertainty in the sensor measurements.
+As a result, sensor calibration algorithms have been proposed which parameterize the error in the depth measurements and then learn those parameters from carefully collected training data \cite{zhou2014simultaneous, zuniga2019intrinsic, 8588983, 6696737, 6907780}.
+But they typically engineer away the need to account for detection uncertainty by using some predetermined visual patterns in the collected dataset.
+Unlike our problem setup, they do not focus on learning how to autonomously collect appropriate data to reduce location uncertainty in the sensor measurements.